Oliveena/DSAAnimalShelter/documents/README.md

-# Animal Shelter Management System
+# 🐾 Animal Shelter Management System

-This is an Animal Shelter Management System built in Java, designed to manage animal adoption in a shelter.
-The system allows users to add animals, view animal details, search by name, adopt animals in a First-In-First-Out (FIFO) order, and manage the adoption queue.

-The system features multiple types of animals (like Dogs, Cats, Birds, Lizards), different adoption patterns.behavioral.strategies, and keeps track of vaccination records.
+A Java-based application for managing an animal shelter — tracking animals, facilitating adoptions, maintaining medical records, and organizing the adoption queue.

+This system allows shelter staff to register animals (e.g., dogs, cats, birds, lizards), manage adoptions using various behavioral strategies, and maintain vaccination and return records — all with an extendable, object-oriented design.

 ---

+## Authors

+Anastassia Tarassova
+Dang Huynh Minh

+for

+Data Structures and Algorithms course

+---

-### Features
+## ✨ Features

-***Add Animal*** : Add a new animal to the shelter with details like type, name, age, and specific attributes (breed, fur length, etc.).
+- **Add Animal** — Register a new animal with details like name, species, age, and breed-specific attributes.

-***List Animals*** : List all animals in the shelter.
+- **List Animals** — Display all animals currently in the shelter.
+- **Search by Name** — Find animals by partial or full name (case-insensitive).

-***Adopt Animal*** : Adopt the next animal in the adoption queue.
+- **Adopt Animal** — Adopt the next animal in the FIFO queue or using a matching strategy.

-***Search Animal*** : Search for an animal by name.

-***Remove Animal*** : Remove an animal from the shelter by its ID.
+- **Remove by ID** — Remove an animal from the registry using its unique ID.

-***Sort Animals*** : Sort animals by name or age.
+- **Sort Animals** — Sort animals alphabetically or by age.

-***Manage Adoption Queue*** : Preview the next animal in the adoption queue, clear the queue, and adopt animals in FIFO order.

-***Vaccination Records*** : Track vaccination details for animals.
+- **Manage Adoption Queue** — Preview, clear, and manage the FIFO-based adoption queue.
+- **Track Medical Records** — Attach and view vaccination and medical records.
+- **Return to Shelter** — Record animals returned with reasoning.

+---

+## 🛠️ Technologies Used

+- **Java 17+**
+- **IntelliJ IDEA** (recommended)
+- **Maven** for build automation
+- **JUnit** (planned for future test coverage)
+- **JavaFX**

+---

+## 📦 Project Structure

 ---